nikiforov-alexander/pt6-analyse-data-with-hibernate/README.md

     [Stack overflow discussion][stack_overflow_correlation_question].
     <br>
-    Just like with methods finding minima and maxima, I put this method to `CountriesDaoImplementation` with name:
+    Just like with methods finding minima and maxima, I put this method to [CountriesDaoImplementation] interfaced through
+    [CountriesDao] with name:
     - `getCorrelationCoefficient()`
     In this method at first all countries are filtered by non-null values for both decimals, then mapped to array of doubles